adncllng/vmock/src/pages/blog/en/stepping-into-halka.md

 pageKey: page_blogpost
 title: Stepping Into Halka
 date: 1954-01-01T15:59:00.000Z
+description: >-
-description: Institutional inclusion via intersectional documentary essaying
+  Institutional inclusion via intersectional documentary essaying with Hunnayna, Kaymarie and Kendra.
 ---
 "Stepping Into Halka" is a youth-centred documentary essay that stems from a Youth Documentary Internship I established in the fall of 2022 with Project Someone as part of my role as a core artist and research affiliate in Dialogic Art, Participatory Practice, and Documentary Representation.